Cunningham of Drumquhassle: Later part of reign of James VI, 1585–1625

 In October 1585 the banished lords invaded Scotland and gained an easy victory over Arran, captured Stirling Castle with the King in November, and secured from him the restoration of their estates, and the control of the government.
 When the lords first approached Stirling Castle, Robert Hamilton of Inchmachan, the accuser of Drumquhassle and Mains, escaped out of the back of the castle but was chased and killed in the park.
 Following Arran's fall from power, Edmonstone admitted his perjury, saying that he had only testified to save his own life.
 The third laird's property was subsequently restored to his heir (also John Cunningham) by an act of parliament in 1585.
 In 1587, Drumquhassle was directly named in parliament and required by law to take action against "broken men" (reivers, etc.) living on his lands.

-Drumquhassle first marriage was to Margaret Elphinstone, daughter of Lord Elpinstone, and they had at least two sons, the eldest of which was John, who became the 5th laird in 1590.
+Drumquhassle's first marriage was to Margaret Elphinstone, daughter of Lord Elphinstone, and they had at least two sons, the eldest of which was John, who became the 5th laird in 1590.

 His lands included Portnellan, Galbraith, and Tullochan, with adjacent islands in Loch Lomond.
 As these were all in the Dukedom of Lennox, the second Duke (who was the son of d'Aubigny) would have been his feudal superior at this time.

 His younger brother, Cuthbert Cunningham, was Provost of Dumbarton.
 He complained in August 1590 that his father had given him the lands of Boquhanne but his elder brother had claimed this property.
 With the help of his brother-in-law, the Master of Elphinstone and William Elphinstone, the Laird of Drumquassle was able to benefit from Cuthbert's inheritance.

 In 1599, the fifth laird was made a freeman of the Burgh and City of Glasgow.